-General long-term debt of the District consists of building bonds payable.
-Debt service requirements for bonds are paid solely from the fund balance and the future revenues of the debt service fund.
+General long-term debt of the District consists of bonds payable and capital leases.
+Debt service requirements for bonds and judgments are paid solely from the fund balance and the future revenues of the debt service fund.

-The following is a summary of the long-term debt transactions of the District for the year ended June 30, 2017:
+The following is a summary of the long-term debt transactions of the District for the year ended June 30, 2019: